Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 What Are Neurofibrillary Tangles?

-Neurofibrillary tangles (NFTs) are abnormal accumulations of a protein called tau that build up inside neurons — inside the cell body and axons.
-In healthy neurons, tau is a microtubule-associated protein that helps stabilize the microtubules — the structural “highways” that transport nutrients and molecules along axons.
-In Alzheimer’s disease, tau becomes abnormally hyperphosphorylated (too many phosphate groups are added to it), which causes it to detach from microtubules and instead aggregate into paired helical filaments and eventually the insoluble tangles visible under a microscope.
+Neurofibrillary tangles (NFTs) are abnormal accumulations of a protein called tau that build up inside neurons.
+In healthy neurons, tau stabilizes microtubules — the structural “highways” that transport nutrients along axons.
+In Alzheimer’s disease, tau becomes abnormally hyperphosphorylated, detaches from microtubules, and aggregates into insoluble tangles.
+The consequence is devastating: microtubules collapse, axonal transport breaks down, and the neuron eventually dies.

 What Parts of the Brain Does Alzheimer’s Affect?

-Alzheimer’s disease does not damage the brain uniformly.
-Its geographic signature in brain tissue is specific and follows a recognizable pattern.
-The disease begins in the entorhinal cortex and hippocampus — structures critical for forming and retrieving memories.
-As pathology spreads to the temporal and parietal lobes, language difficulties, spatial disorientation, and difficulty recognizing objects emerge.
-When frontal lobe involvement increases, personality changes, poor judgment, and executive dysfunction become prominent.
-In late stages, damage reaches the brainstem, disrupting basic bodily functions including breathing regulation and swallowing, often contributing to the terminal phase.
+Alzheimer’s begins in the entorhinal cortex and hippocampus.
+As pathology spreads to the temporal and parietal lobes, language difficulties and spatial disorientation emerge.
+When frontal lobe involvement increases, personality changes and executive dysfunction become prominent.
+In late stages, damage reaches the brainstem, disrupting basic bodily functions.

 The Role of Neuroinflammation